Clean Energy to Communities Program: In-Depth Partnerships

 - Direct subcontract funding to support staff or consultants

 - Extensive technical support from the DOE national laboratory complex.

-C2C program in-depth technical partnerships will focus broadly on cross-sectoral issues related to renewable energy, mobility, and buildings.
-Energy security, resilience, and disaster preparedness—as well as energy equity and environmental justice—will be considered, too.
+C2C in-depth technical partnerships focus broadly on cross-sectoral issues related to renewable energy, mobility, and buildings.
+Energy security, resilience, and disaster preparedness—as well as energy equity and environmental justice—are also considered.

 Frequently Asked Questions